-The Government is strongly committed to the Western Sydney region, where a new airport would be a major generator of economic activity—providing employment opportunities closer to where people in Western Sydney live.
+The Government is strongly committed to the Western Sydney region, where the new airport will be a major generator of economic activity—providing employment opportunities closer to home for the people of Western Sydney.

-In the early 2030s, the proposed airport is expected to generate nearly 9,000 direct jobs, with around 6,900 indirect jobs in the surrounding area.
+The airport is expected to generate around 20,000 direct and indirect jobs by the early 2030s.
 As the airport grows, more jobs will be generated.
-By 2063, there will be approximately 60,000 direct jobs.

-Find out more about the planning for the Western Sydney Airport project, what has happened so far and what the next steps are in the new brochure, An airport for Western Sydney: Building Western Sydney's future PDF: 9222 KB
+Find out more about the planning for the Western Sydney Airport and what the next steps are in An airport for Western Sydney: Building Western Sydney's future PDF: 9222 KB

 Getting help in your language